-- + What is Marketing Research, and Why is it Useful to Marketers? - + How to Do Cluster Analysis for Segmentation - + How to Do Perceptual Mapping for Positioning - + How to Conduct Focus Groups for Concept Testing - + How to Do Conjoint for Testing Attributes - + How to Look at Scanner Data for Pricing and Coupon Experiments and Brand Switching - + How to Conduct Surveys for Assessing Customer Satisfaction - + How to Use Network Methods to Identify the Opinion Leader in Efforts on Buzz Marketing And Online Marketing Research
+- What is Marketing Research, and Why is it Useful to Marketers? - How to Do Cluster Analysis for Segmentation - How to Do Perceptual Mapping for Positioning - How to Conduct Focus Groups for Concept Testing - How to Do Conjoint for Testing Attributes - How to Look at Scanner Data for Pricing and Coupon Experiments and Brand Switching - How to Conduct Surveys for Assessing Customer Satisfaction - How to Use Network Methods to Identify the Opinion Leader in Efforts on Buzz Marketing and Online Marketing Research

-Marketing Strategy
+Section 5: Marketing Strategy

-- + Portfolio Assessment
+- Portfolio Assessment

-- + Measures to Facilitate Marketing Strategy
+- Measures to Facilitate Marketing Strategy

-- + Goals
+- Goals

-- + Strategies to Achieve Goals
+- Strategies to Achieve Goals

-Foundations of Microeconomics
+Microeconomics

-Microeconomics focuses on the individual actions of sellers (producers) and buyers (consumers) and how those actions have consequences for the availability, distribution, and utilization of scarce resources.
+Microeconomics focuses on the individual actions of sellers (producers) and buyers (consumers) and how those actions affect the availability, distribution, and utilization of scarce resources.
 An understanding of microeconomics explains decisions at the organizational level - businesses, companies, and nonprofit entities.
 Leveraging the foundational principles of microeconomics is essential for designing strategy, particularly in the sales and marketing functions.
 This module examines the areas of consumer choice, supply and demand, market elasticity, and production and costs.